 Pedestrian Injuries and Crashes– View a report from the Texas Department of Transportation on pedestrian injuries and crashes in the state.
 The chart includes the number of fatal, serious and non-incapacitating injuries as well as cyclist injuries.

-Lawyer for Pedestrian Accidents in Montgomery County, TX
+Lawyer for Pedestrian Accidents in Harris County County, TX

 If you were involved in a pedestrian accident, you have the right to bring suit against the person who caused your injuries.
 Evans & Powell, PLLC will do everything in their power to help those injured in a pedestrian accident and ensure they receive fair and full compensation.

-Call us today at (936) 622-2000 to schedule a free case consultation, or submit your information in the online contact form.
-We proudly represent clients in Montgomery, Conroe, Cut and Shoot, Willis and other surrounding areas.
+Call us today at (713) 622 - 2000 to schedule a free case consultation, or submit your information in the online contact form.
+We proudly represent clients in communities in Montgomery County and Harris County such Conroe, Cut and Shoot, Willis, Spring, Houston and other surrounding areas.